U.S. Department of State Seal

 Counterfeit and Pirated Goods: Although counterfeit and pirated goods are prevalent in many countries, they may still be illegal according to local laws.
 You may also pay fines or have to give them up if you bring them back to the United States.
 See the U.S. Department of Justice website for more information.

-Faith-Based Travelers: Russian authorities have detained, fined, and in some cases deported travelers for engaging in religious activities.
-Russian officials have stated that Russia recognizes four historic religions: Orthodox Christianity, Judaism, Islam, and Buddhism.
-The Russian government places restrictions on missionary activity and defines it broadly – travelers engaging in certain types of religious work may risk harassment, detention, fines, or deportation for administrative violations if they do not have proper authorization from a registered religious group.
-Russian law criminalizes proselytizing outside of a registered house of worship.
-The Russian government has detained U.S. citizens for religious activities that they contend are not permitted under a tourist or humanitarian visa.
+Faith-Based Travelers: Russian authorities have arrested, fined, and even deported travelers for religious activities.
+The Russian government recognizes four religions: Orthodox Christianity, Judaism, Islam, and Buddhism.
+There are strict regulations on religious missionary work of any kind.
+To engage in missionary work, travelers must obtain authorization from a recognized religious group.
+Proselytizing outside of a registered place of worship is illegal.
+U.S. citizens have been detained for religious activities not allowed on tourist or humanitarian visas.
 See the Department of State’s International Religious Freedom Report.

-• Discrimination based on sexual orientation is widespread in Russia.
-Acts of violence and harassment targeting LGBTI individuals occur.
+Discrimination based on sexual orientation is widespread in Russia.
+Acts of violence and harassment targeting LGBTQI+ individuals occur.

-• Government officials have made derogatory comments about LGBTI persons and violence against the LGBTI community has increased.
+Government officials have made derogatory comments about LGBTQI+ persons and violence against the LGBTQI+ community continues.

-• There have been credible reports of arrest, torture, and extrajudicial killing of LGBTI persons in Chechnya allegedly conducted by Chechen regional authorities.
+There have been credible reports of arrest, torture, and extrajudicial killing of LGBTQI+ persons in Chechnya allegedly conducted by Chechen regional authorities.

 Travelers Who Require Accessibility Assistance: Getting around in Russia is often difficult for persons with mobility issues.
 In general, public transportation is not accommodating to people with disabilities.
 The Moscow Metro, though extremely safe and efficient in other areas, is generally not accessible to persons with disabilities.